Also available in:

 Can I cook your food?

-No. Our recipes contain crushed real bone.
+No. Our dog recipes contain crushed real bone.
 Not only does cooking change the nutritional value of the fresh healthy ingredients, cooking bone results in it becoming brittle, potentially splintering and should not be ingested by your dog in this state.

 Are low fat diets suitable for puppies?